 David Fieldsend is a co-leader of the European Politics and Society Network, and is the Manager of CARE for Europe, promoting Christian values in public policy discussion at the European Institutions concentrating on bioethics and family policy.
 He gained his first degree (town planning) from Newcastle University, holds a diploma in theological studies (Trinity, Bristol), and last year was awarded a European Masters degree in bioethics.
 He spent many years as a planning specialist in local government in the UK (including a secondment advising the Sudanese Government).
 He stood as a British Parliamentary Candidate in 1983 for the constituency of Falmouth-Camborne.
 He is married to Anne; they have three adult children and one grandson.
 He is a licensed Reader in the Church of England and member of the diocesan synod for Europe.

 Charlie Hoare is a co-leader of the European Politics and Society Network.
 He received his Bachelor's degree in History at the University of Durham.
 After a year of working for a British Member of Parliament, he studied law before taking a Masters degree at the London School of Economics in social policy and non-profit management.
-Since 1998 he has worked in the International Team at Christian Action, Research & Education (CARE) where he now serves as International Director.
+From 1998- 2012 he was CARE’s International Director.
+For the past year he has acted as a consultant focusing on International work.
 In addition to representing CARE at the United Nations, he has helped establish a strategic global network of policy makers, academics, politicians, and diplomats at the national and regional levels.
-Since 2004 he has also been Deputy Director of the CARE Institute for Faith & Culture and helps direct the CARE Leadership Programme, developing and envisioning some of the brightest young graduates in Britain in policy involvement and cultural transformation.
 He is married to Eleanor; they have a son and two daughters.

 Roger Kiska serves as legal counsel with the Alliance Defense Fund and is based in Bratislava, Slovak Republic, where he specialises in international litigation with a focus on European law.
 He is developing the ADF-allied attorney network in Europe, working with allies to litigate European cases that have a potential for impacting ADF efforts in America.
 Before joining ADF in 2008, Kiska served as legal counsel at the European Center for Law and Justice.
 He earned his J.D. at Ave Maria School of Law in Ann Arbor, Michigan.
 He is admitted to the State Bar of Michigan and successfully completed the United Kingdom’s Solicitor’s Transfer Exam–the British equivalent of the American Bar exam.